dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

 ## Planning

-Purchasing the hardware was a no brainer, Raspberry Pi would be the go-to solution for a cheap DIY project.
+Purchasing the hardware was easy enough, Raspberry Pi would be the go-to solution for a cheap DIY project.
 I picked the Raspberry Pi 4 with 4GB of RAM since it would give a good memory to CPU ratio: 1x1.5GHz core per GB of RAM.
 The 2GB version would not give enough memory per node (IMO).
 Apart from the higher price tag (x4 nodes), the 8GB version seems overkill for this as I guessed that under heavy load (too many pods), the nodes would run hot on CPU utilization before using all the memory.
 This is a "guestimate", so you can still decide to go with 2GB or 8GB version.

 The details of the purchase of Raspberry Pi computer and accessories is outside the scope of this post.
 There are many blog posts detailing the hardware purchase experience.
 On the other hand, there are a few items that proved valuable for a hardware setup that are worth mentioning: